 - Children are individuals who develop at different rates.

 - Children are members of cultural groups’ hat share development patterns.

 - Children exhibit a range of skills and competencies within any domain if development.

 - Children learn through play and the active exploration of their development.

 - Parents are children’s primary and most important caregivers and educators.

 The Wisconsin Pyramid Model for Social and Emotional Competence

 The early years of life present a unique opportunity to lay the foundation for healthy development.
 It is a time of great potential and of great vulnerability.
 The first years are shaped by relationships the child has.

 Pyramid Model is an evidence based prevention/intervention framework that prevents challenging behaviors and promotes healthy social and emotional development by supporting positive relationship[s, crating engaging environments, providing concrete teaching strategies and if/when needed, creating individualized interventions for children.

-Pyramid Model is a way to enhance quality of care and promote optimal well-being for all children, it give us evidence based practices to ensure a heathy foundation for future success.
+Pyramid Model is a way to enhance quality of care and promote optimal well-being for all children, it gives us evidence based practices to ensure a healthy foundation for future success.